What Is The Application Process For Students With Special Education Services?

 Separate Class (also known as Special Day Class [SDC])

 Separate classes are a more restrictive setting and provide services to students with more intensive needs who require 51% or more of their day in a separate special education classroom to meaningfully benefit from instruction.
 Students are assigned to a special education credentialed teacher and multi-grade classrooms according to their learning needs.
 Special education teachers collaborate with general education classroom teachers and the IEP team to plan services and provide instruction in the least restrictive environment possible.
-The primary focus of instruction is access to the common core academic standards accommodated and/or modified with specialized instructional strategies to meet individual student needs.
+The primary focus of instruction is to access the common core academic standards through accommodations and/or modifications and specialized instructional strategies that meet individual student needs.
 Students who spend the majority of the instructional day in a Separate Class may also spend a portion of the day in the general education classroom, as determined by the IEP team.
 Separate Classes with specialized services are not offered at every school.
-The types and locations of Separate Classes offered are listed on pages 96-97 of the enrollment guide.
-This list is subject to change due to fluctuating capacity requirements; please review the online EPC website prior to completing your application for the latest information.
+The types and locations of Separate Classes offered are listed on pages 86-87 of the enrollment guide.
+This list is subject to change in response to fluctuating capacity requirements; please review the online EPC website prior to completing your application for the latest information.

 Please find additional resources for families who have children with special needs on our Special Education website.